fleetdm/fleet/docs/Using-Fleet/Learn-how-to-use-Fleet.md

 # Learn how to use Fleet

-> This tutorial assumes that you have a preview environment of Fleet up and running.
+> This guide assumes that you have a preview environment of Fleet up and running.
 If you haven't already done so, check out our [Get Started](https://fleetdm.com/get-started) guide for instructions on how to start a preview environment of Fleet.

-In this tutorial, we'll cover the following concepts:
+In this guide, we'll cover the following concepts:

 - [Where to see your device in Fleet](#where-to-see-your-device-in-fleet)
 - [How to ask questions about your device](#how-to-ask-questions-about-your-devices)